stevenstefanov/horiseon_code-refactor/README.md

 https://stevenstefanov.github.io/Horiseon_Code-Refactor/

+## What were the challenges?

+This website was mostly functional with a few exceptions so it primarily needed to be refactored.
+Some of the challenges that needed to be addressed were:
+- The website had a lot of repetitive code
+- There was too much use of certain tags instead of using more specific elements
+- There were no alt tags for any of the included images on the website

-## Instalation
+## What was updated?

-No instalation required on this project.
-Simply run as a normal website.
+The refactor changes include:
+- Adding accessibility features such as alt tags to all images
+- Cleaning up repetitive code in the CSS file
+- Fixing broken links so that they direct the user to the correct section of the page
+- Adding a more semantic structure to the code.
+This was created through switching div tags with more appropriate and specific tags that a browser will understand and clasify

+## Why did I decide to do this project?

+I was really passionate about this project because I believe that all should have an equal oppportunity at having the best experience on a website.
+I also wannted to help the client bring in more traffic by making the website better understandable to search engines.

+## What I learned in the process?

+Throughout this project and through the process of refactoring this website, I learned several new tags that I was unaware of, I strengthened my CSS knowledge and learned how the internet can really be an accessible place for all.

+## What makes this project stand out?

+This project is a great example of a semantically correct website with good accessibility built-in to it.

 ## Usage

 This is a single page website.
 There is a navigation menu on the top with three links.
-When pressed, each link will direct you to the corresponding area on the page related to that topic.
-On the side, you will see section with listed benefits of the website.
-Website is very straightforward with no need for special training or instrictions.
+When pressed, each link will direct the user to the corresponding area on the page related to that topic.
+On the side, there is a section with listed benefits of the website.
+Horiseon's website is very straightforward with no need for special training or instrictions.

 ## Credits

 Thank you to Columbia's Full-Stack Web Developer bootcamp for all the assistance and for teaching me all that I have learned.
-Credit also goes to Google for helping me find any needed resource.

 ## Licence